Dimtemp/AzureDataFactory/lab-41-copyactivity.md

 At this point, you have fully configured your copy activity.
 Let's test it out.

 1. Click the **Publish all** button in the top section of the data factory to save your changes.
-Review the summary and click **publish**.
+Review the summary and click **Publish**.

 1. Click on the **Debug** button at the top of the pipeline canvas.
 This will start a pipeline debug run.